Today's score

 Stay ahead of ticks in Port St. Lucie

-The TickZone app (coming soon) alerts you when Port St. Lucie's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Port St. Lucie's risk spikes, so protection happens before the bite.